 Skills required: French and English, German a real plus.
 All sections of EPFL, HEC or HEIG-VD welcome.

 Our communication team is responsible for promoting the association on our social networks, on the EPFL campus and in the press.
 It is composed of editors, a community manager and also photographers, videographers and webmasters.
-This team is led by the Communication Vice-President.

 Skills required for the writing team: Flawless French, good knowledge of English, and good interpersonal skills.
 Good extension skills.
 All sections of EPFL, UNIL and SAWI welcome.
+All sections of EPFL, HEC or HEIG-VD welcome.

-Skills required for the visuals team: sense of image, skills in photo and/or video editing.
+Skills required for the visuals team: Sense of image, skills in photo and/or video editing.
 All sections of EPFL, ECAL, CEPV and other schools/universities welcome.

 Our logistics team is in charge of organizing our events, travels and manages the day-to-day logistics.
 You must be an organized person and have a car driving license.
 This is an opportunity to learn management and develop cross-functional skills.
 This team is led by the Logistics Vice-President.